-I specifically chose these two marvellous products for two reasons:
+I specifically chose these marvellous products for two reasons:

-I’ve been detailing cars for a long time, and no other product came close in terms of decontamination, cleaning action, and achieving a smooth, glossy finish.
+I’ve been detailing cars for a long time, and no other product came close regarding decontamination, cleaning action, and achieving a smooth, glossy finish.

 Without further ado, here are the best clay bars to help you achieve professional results!

 Here are the best clay bars on the market right now:

 There are ordinary clay bars, and there’s the Bilt Hamber Auto Clay Bar.
 This is the best clay bar kit you can buy today, period.
 For a little over a tenner each, you can choose between regular, medium, and soft.

 There are many types of clay bars in the market.
 Choosing the best one gets tricky if you consider the many types of clay bars.
 While I generally recommend using the softest clay as possible, you will come across different grades of clay bar at the auto shop, which is usually classified as fine, medium, and heavy grade.